sayonetech/MusicBox/README.md

 * Lastly, a second webserver is implemented to separate listener activity from report data requests.

 ##### Data
+Several datasets were created with simulated data to create a historic timeline of users and events.
+The Million Song Dataset was used as the music dataset.

 HBase Table | Description | Row Key
 ----------- | ----------- | --------
 artist_info | Lookup table of artists by ARTIST_ID | AR87439FDL8349DF